-Skipping Australia had its origin in 1984 when Lorraine Bannerman formed a Heart Foundation Demonstration Team at the Kurrajong, NSW school where she was a teacher.
+Skipping Australia had its origin in 1984 when Lorraine Bannerman formed a Heart Foundation Demonstration Team at Kurrajong, NSW school where she was a teacher.
 Known as the Aussie Ropers, the team traveled overseas gaining places in international events in the United States.

-In line with the Olympic movement, FISAC has 5 continental areas ERSO (European Rope Skipping Organisation, ORSA (Oceania Rope Skipping Association), ARSA (African Rope Skipping Association), ARSF (Asian Rope Skipping Federation) and PARSF (Pan American Rope Skipping Federation).
+In line with the Olympic movement, IJRU has 5 continental areas ERSO (European Rope Skipping Organisation, ORSA (Oceania Rope Skipping Association), ARSA (African Rope Skipping Association), ARSF (Asian Rope Skipping Federation) and PARSF (Pan American Rope Skipping Federation).